unredacted-word/spectacle/chapters/half-title.md

 delete verso
 :::::

-::::: {.title .halftitle-title .title-page .break-before-right .reset-page-counter}
+::::: {.halftitle-title .title-page .break-before-right .reset-page-counter}

 [The Society of the Spectacle]{.title}